hamsternipples/nosedocs/noseblog.md

 usually you can trace your "spontaneous" thoughts back to the influences to where they came from, and yesterday for some reason, the phrase, "justice demands retribution" entered into my head.
 I asked jaron if "justice demands retribution" (the heartstone voice line for uther's threaten emote) and he said he didn't know. mom asked me what I thought, and for some reason I blanked out on what retribution means...
 I could only remember the song...

-justice for the voice that can not be heard. retribution for all suffering incurred let retribution hold dominion over earth cause, judgment day isn't coming soon enough
+justice for the voice that can not be heard. vindication for all suffering incurred let retribution hold dominion over earth cause, judgment day isn't coming soon enough